 Snowmobiling quick facts

-There are 1.3 million registered snowmobiles in the US and over 600,000 registered snowmobiles in Canada.
+There are over 1.2 million registered snowmobiles in the US and over 600,000 registered snowmobiles in Canada.

 The economic impact of snowmobiling